anant0301/Python/README.md

 # Python
-My codes in python for simple projects
+My codes in python for simple projects:
+1. Motion Sensing in Video feed